ajohnson388/DLParser-Kotlin/README.md

 Launch a debug build on a physical device or an emulator using a webcam.

 Scan driver license barcodes by using the example app and view output through the console.

+NOTE: The example app uses the `GmsBarcodeScanner`.
+This scanner requires the barcode to be scanned in landscape orientation and must be presented closely to the camera for capture to work.
+It can take a few seconds and the barcode must be clearly presented.

 ## Contribute